Matherunner/hldoc/practical.rst

 TASing is fundamentally much more practical than theoretical.
 Mastery of any practical skill, be it playing the piano or tennis, can only come through practice, and so creating many TASes yourself is essential in understanding and appreciating the nuances of TASing and the Half-Life game physics.
-Due to the nature of this practical skill, this document alone will not teach you how to be good at TASing.
+On this account, this document alone will not teach you how to be good at TASing.
 Instead, we will provide some tips and general notes.

 Console setup